schitresh/system-design/design_concepts/1_architecture/1_architectures.md

 - Includes event type and payload to provide context and details about an event
 - Event broker or event bus handles distribution, filtering and routing of events
   - Aggregator may be used to combine related events into a single meaningful event
-  - Dispatcher may be used to route events to appropriate event handles and manage flow
+  - Dispatcher may be used to route events to appropriate event handlers and manage flow
   - Filters and rules engine to determine which subscribers should receive them